-In our research we have identified three emotional elements that are critical in creating an engaging client experience.
+In our research and through client satisfaction surveys, we have identified three emotional elements that are critical in creating an engaging client experience.
 Each of these connects emotionally and is powerful in determining whether a client account grows, shrinks, or disappears all together.

 In the client experience, consistency is king.
 People want to work with organizations that get it right every time regardless of who is representing the firm.
 Across project and service lines clients expect that they will receive high quality deliverables, that all promises will be met, and that the people they are working with will check-in and regularly communicate about progress.